 Phinisis once sailed throughout Indonesia's 17,000 islands, built mostly by Konjo-speaking people from the village of Ara on the island of Sulawesi.
-The boats fell out of favour as Indonesia's commercial and fishing fleet modernised, but in 2004 American expat Patti Seery pioneered the notion of top-end phinisi travel with the launch of a boat called Silolona.
+The boats fell out of favour as Indonesia's commercial and fishing fleet modernised, but in 2004, American expat Patti Seery pioneered the notion of top-end phinisi travel with the launch of a boat called Silolona.
 Seery wanted the journeys to be as spectacular as the destinations, and to honour the cultural legacy of her adopted country.
-Vela, designed by Patti's son Tresno, has room for 14 guests and a crew of 18, including a mixologist, a yoga instructor and a photographer on request.
+Vela, designed by her son, Tresno, has room for 14 guests and a crew of 18, including a mixologist, a yoga instructor, and a photographer on request.
 Tran and Portier commissioned the boat after falling in love with phinisi cruising.

 They adopted the same sustainable approach with Vela as they did with Nirjhara, their eco-hotel, which opened in Tabanan Regency, southern Bali, in 2020.
 "Vela is an Indonesian boat with an almost entirely Indonesian crew," Portier tells me, "but we are still guests in these waters."
 Keeping Vela's footprint small means employing local guides and businesses, shaping Vela's handmade ironwood hull to optimise fuel efficiency, and sourcing the custom teak furniture from sustainable forests in Java managed by the Indonesian government.
-For each tree used in the construction of the phinisi, two were planted by the One Tree Planted

-Opposite, clockwise from top left: Vela's deck; post-swim calm; porthole view of Padar Island; onboard bedroom.
-Previous pages: Vela, moored off Padar Island charity.
-Glass bottles and handcrafted ceramics made in Bali replace single-use plastics; the drinking water is reverse osmosis-filtered onboard, and palm-oil-free, reef-safe products and sunscreen are provided.
-While most other motorised phinisis have nonfunctioning masts and sails, Vela is fully rigged for sailing.
-That means much less fuel dependence, and a lot more romance.
-I feel like Keats's Cortés gazing out over Darien, standing out on the bow, the sails unfurled on the bowsprit, virtually indistinguishable from the vast tropical clouds out to sea.
+For each tree used in the construction of the phinisi, two were planted by the One Tree Planted charity.
+Glass bottles and handcrafted ceramics made in Bali replace single-use plastics; the drinking water is reverse osmosis filtered onboard, and palm-oil-free, reef-safe products and sunscreen are provided.
+While most other motorised phinisis have nonfunctioning masts and sails, Vela is fully rigged for sailing-much less fuel dependence and a lot more romance.
+I feel like Keats's Cortez gazing out over Darien, standing out on the bow, the sails unfurled on the bowsprit, virtually indistinguishable from the tropical clouds out to sea.
+The phinisi's interiors are crisply tactile, with custom furniture and contemporary Indonesian pieces by emerging artists, and bedecked in natural Indonesian textiles and some of the last rolls of certain Hermès fabrics ever made.
+The lodgings range from below-deck staterooms with bronze portholes to the Owner's Suite, a sumptuous apartment fitted with Italian marble fixtures and a private deck overlooking the bow.
+The boat has a proper gym and is packed with kayaks, paddleboards, water skis, jet skis, fishing gear, and full scuba diving kit-although some of these are banned within the park, so must be reserved for other adventures.